Simeon Perkins: Diary

 His diary, which he began in 1766, remains a vital source for historians studying the society and economy of colonial Canada and notably the battle for identity and loyalty during the American Revolution.
 Perkins was at first neutral, but became increasingly loyal to the British cause.
 After relentless American privateer attacks on shipping and an attempted American looting of Liverpool itself, Perkins helped lead the defences of the town and outfitted several privateer ships against the Americans.

 One of his diary entries, for October 12, 1796 allegedly contains the first report of a UFO sighting in modern North America.
 Perkins reports the tale circulating at the time of a young lady and two men living at New Minas, Nova Scotia on upper reaches of the Bay of Fundy, who, during a recent sunrise, saw as many as fifteen “ships in the air ... and a man forward with his hand stretched out.”
 Perkins continues, "the story did not obtain universal credit but some people believed it."

 The original copies of Perkins diaries were donated to the Town of Liverpool in 1899 and are now held by the Queens County Museum in Liverpool.
 The diary was published in five volumes by the Champlain Society between 1948 and 1967.
 The diaries are now available online.

 Perkins House Museum

 Simeon Perkins' house in Liverpool, Nova Scotia has been preserved as a museum.
 It was built in 1766.

 Perkins' home was preserved through the efforts of the Queens County Historical Society in 1949 led by the author and historian Thomas Raddall.
 It opened as the Perkins House Museum in 1957 and became part of the Nova Scotia Museum system, the oldest building owned by the province.

 It became a popular tourism draw in Liverpool open every year during the summer.
 However the house was closed to the public in 2015 after the province, citing shifting floor beams deemed the building a safety hazard.
 Repairs were completed in 2021 after delays due to the COVID-19 pandemic.
 The museum reopened in June 2021.

+The Perkins House Museum was permanently shutdown by the Nova Scotia government in 2026, as part of a larger museum operations budget cut to the Department of Communities, Culture, Tourism and Heritage.